Accounting | Law | Marketing & Public Relations | Media | Legends

 Davis Bozeman Law Firm

-Mawuli Mel Davis leads the Civil Rights Division of Davis Bozeman and has represented and helped organize legal support for activists engaged in protests including the Occupy movement, Moral Mondays, and Black Lives Matter.
+Mawuli Mel Davis leads the civil rights division of Davis Bozeman and has represented and helped organize legal support for activists engaged in protests including the Occupy movement, Moral Mondays, and Black Lives Matter.
 He is a cofounder of Let Us Make Man and the Black Man Lab.
 In 2019 Davis received the Ben F. Johnson Jr. Public Service Award, the highest honor given by Georgia State University College of Law.
+In 2022 Davis delivered the commencement address for the Georgia State University College of Law.

 Education: United States Naval Academy, Bowie State University (MPA), Georgia State University College of Law (JD)